 Given the plentiful number of false alarms uttered by this and most other detectors, the lack of effective visual alerts places a heavy burden on the audible alerts.
 And while the Adaptiv TPX's audible alerts are far better than nothing, but you’ll need to be listening intently when they arrive.

-Motorcycle radar detectors frequently are used in close proximity to each other, so we quantified the ability of the Adaptiv TPX to ignore the local oscillators of nearby detectors.
 We also checked to see if the TPX's local oscillator interfered with other detectors'.
 We found that the TPX barked Ka-band alerts when several models of Cobra and Whistler radar detectors came within 10 to 15 feet of it.
-In turn, the TPX elicited X-band alerts from other models from the same manufacturers.
 Riding solo, no worries.
 But on group rides, someone packing a TPX conceivably may be asked to put some distance between themselves and others using detectors.

 We also discovered that the RDD (radar detector detector) can spot the Adaptiv TPX at a considerable distance.
-The Technisonics VG-2 Interceptor, still used by several
+The Technisonics VG-2 Interceptor, still used by several state highway patrols, detected the TPX from 608 feet away.
+This makes the TPX the first detector we've tested in years that can be spotted by the 1989-vintage VG-2.

 Performance

-At the Hill/Cuve test site the Adaptiv TPX displayed lackluster X-band sensitivity, about one-third less than the others', but still enough to spot the radar in time.
-Against the commonly used 34.7 GHz Ka-band radar it trailed the competition by a similar margin.
+The Adaptiv TPX displayed lackluster X-band sensitivity, about one-third less than the others', but still enough to spot the radar in time.
+Although only the Ohio Highway Patrol continues to use X band, riders there will be interested in a detector's ability to spot this radar frequency.

-The TPX displayed an average ability to detect K band radar, about 20 percent behind the others.
-Only on 35.5 GHz Ka-band did it display near-parity with the competing models at this test site.
+The TPX displayed an average ability to detect K band radar.
+Against 34.7 GHz Ka-band radar it trailed the competition by about 20 percent.
+Only on 35.5 GHz Ka-band did it display near-parity with the competing models.

 The Verdict

-Although still not class-competitive across the board, the TPX 2.0 shows a vast improvement in radar performance compared to the Adaptiv TPX 1.0.
-We're encouraged by this heightened performance and other improvements seen in this model.
-But our enthusiasm pales somewhat in light of some holes in its performance envelope and comparative lack of features.
+We were disappointed by gaps in its performance envelope and comparative lack of features.
 Still, as the only water-resistant, motorcycle-specific radar detector, it remains in a class of one, reason enough for consideration by some.